-If you’re like me, you’re bursting with anticipation to get into your gardens.
+If you’re like me, you’re bursting with anticipation to get into your garden.
 Be they flower gardens or vegetable gardens, there’s just something about getting our hands in the dirt, isn’t there?

 We have a good North wind at our home so my flowers are always a bit behind the neighbours but my daffodils and tulips are starting to make an appearance.
 What’s blooming in your part of the world?